marionettejs/backbone.marionette/docs/marionette.compositeview.md

 * When the collection has a model added to it (the "add" event is fired), it will render that one item to the rendered list
 * When the collection has a model removed (the "remove" event is fired), it will remove that one item from the rendered list

-You can also manually re-render either or both of them:
+You can also manually re-render the collection by calling the `.render()` method.

-* If you want to re-render everything, call the `.render()` method
-* If you want to re-render the model's view, you can call `.renderModel()`

 ## Events And Callbacks